What is a Logarithm?

 =LOG10(B5)

 Note: Here, we can see that in cells B5 & C5, the values are the same as in method 1.
 In method 1, for the first row, we used the base as 10 and got the logarithm value 2.
 Here we also get the same value.
-So, we could be sure about the fact that in the LOG10 function, the base is already defined as 10.
+So, we can be sure about the fact that in the LOG10 function, the base is already defined as 10.

 Read More: How to Calculate Antilog in Excel

-• First, type the following formula in cell C5.
+- Enter the formula in cell C5:

 =LN(B5)